frankdean/trip-server/README.md

 2. Clone this repository with [git][].

-3. Run the following command in the route of the cloned repository:
+3. Run the following command in the root of the cloned repository:

 		$ sudo docker-compose up -d